Western capercaillie: Predation and hunting

 Mammalian predators known to take capercaillie include Eurasian lynx (Lynx lynx) and gray wolf (Canis lupus), although they prefer slightly larger prey.
 Meanwhile, European pine martens (Martes martes), beech martens (Martes foina), brown bears (Ursus arctos), wild boars (Sus scrofa) and red foxes (Vulpes vulpes) take mostly eggs and chicks but can attack adults if they manage to ambush the often wary birds.
 In Sweden, western capercaillies are the primary prey of the golden eagle (Aquila chrysaetos).
-Large numbers are taken by northern goshawks (Accipiter gentilis), including adults but usually young ones, and Eurasian eagle-owls (Bubo bubo) will occasionally pick off a capercaillie of any age or size; they normally prefer mammalian foods.
+Large numbers are taken by Eurasian goshawks (Astur gentilis), including adults but usually young ones, and Eurasian eagle-owls (Bubo bubo) will occasionally pick off a capercaillie of any age or size; they normally prefer mammalian foods.
 White-tailed eagles (Haliaeetus albicilla) are more likely to take water birds than upland-type birds but have been recorded preying on capercaillie around the White Sea.

 A traditional gamebird, the capercaillie has been widely hunted with guns and dogs throughout its territory in central and northern Europe.
 This includes trophy hunting and hunting for food.
 Since hunting has been restricted in many countries, trophy-hunting has become a tourist resource, particularly in central European countries.
 In some areas, declines are due to excessive hunting, though this has not generally been a global problem.
 The bird has not been hunted in Scotland or Germany for over 30 years.